4 Steps for Babies with Cradle Cap

 1. GET READY FOR A BATH

 We always recommend starting with our signature Lavender and Rosemary Hair & Body Wash.
 It's a best-seller for a reason — it's completely natural, won't dry out skin, and lathers quickly.
-Using just a dime-sized drop, lather your baby up with our wash, paying extra attention to the cradle cap spots on their scalp.
+Using just a dime-sized drop, lather your baby up with our wash, paying extra attention to the dry skin spots on their scalp.
 Don't be afraid to scrub a little bit with your fingers — the goal here is to soften and release the flakes.

 2. BRUSH BABY'S HEAD